coherent-research/test-document/DCSUserGuide.md

 Role | Capabilities | Usage
 -----|--------------|------
 Administrator | Adminstrator are permitted to perform all tasks in DCS | Limit the number of Administrators to a small number of trusted, capable users.
-Operators | An operator can create, edit and delete meters, virtual meters or groups and manage IDCs unless they are restricted to certain groups by an administrator (see[User Restricted Groups](#user-restricted-groups)).
+Operators | An operator can create, edit and delete meters, virtual meters or groups and manage IDCs unless they are restricted to certain groups by an administrator (see [User Restricted Groups](#user-restricted-groups)).
 An operator may view Meter Types but not create, delete or modify them.
 They may not view the **Admins** page.
 They may also view and create their own reports and view all public reports. | This role is designed for users who will use all aspects of the system be may be restricted to certain groups of meters or IDCs.
 Viewer | The viewer may view virtually all parts of the system but they have stricly read only access.
 Viewers can not create, edit and delete meters, virtual meters or groups.
 Viewers can be restricted to certain groups by an administrator (see [User Restricted Groups](#user-restricted-groups)).
 Viewer may view but not edit Meter Types, IDCs and Administration functions with the exception of the Users table.
 They may also view and create their own reports and view all public reports. | This role is usually just used for demonstation purposes.
 Guest | Guests are essentially only allowed to view Metered Data.
 They can view any of the groups, meters (meter passwords and remote addresses will be hidden) or virtual meters unless they are restricted to certain groups by an administrator (see [User Restricted Groups](#user-restricted-groups)); however they may not create, modify or delete any of them.
 They may not interrogate meters or import any data.
 They can not interact with IDCs, view the event log or access any administrative funtions.
 They may view and create their own reports and view all public reports. | Use this role if the user needs to be restricted to a subset of meters and should only be authorised to view Metered Data